aligneddev/JQueryToAurelia/src/angular2/AngularSolarEnergy/README.md

 `ng e2e` via Protractor (Selenium)

 I like having the spec files next to the component code.
-This seems really complicated with testing coupled to the html of the component?
+This seems really complicated with testing coupled to the html of the component, but can allow for testing of the binding and clicks in unit tests.

 from the default energy.component.spec.ts created by the CLI `Chrome 54.0.2840 (Windows 7 0.0.0) EnergyComponent should create FAILED